Juni-hub/IT2810-abstract-art/README.md

 # IT2810-Interactive-art
 Simple html-page with interactive art made with svg and canvas.

-## Teknologier som er blitt brukt
+## Technologies used
-- HTML5 med CSS og CSS Flexbox
+- HTML5 with CSS and CSS Flexbox
 - SVG
 - Canvas
-- jQuery-biblioteket
+- jQuery-library